cwarden45/DTC_Scripts/Color/README.md

 For example, I have had major surgeries without having blot clots (assuming things like removal of wisdom teeth counts).

-Some reports are also up there, but I also encounted some issues uploading PDF files recently.
+Some reports are also up on my PGP page, but I also encounted some issues uploading PDF files recently.
 So, I decided to go ahead and post all of that information here.

 I also though the following notes from the ordering physican were interesting: